hlbao/personal_site/content/project/the-evolution-of-coordination/index.md

 ---
 title: Evolution of Altruism (Completed)
 date: 2021-03-31T00:22:24.169Z
-summary: "As a leading researcher, I ask: How do coordination and altruism evolve from local interactions among selfish agents?
+summary: "As the lead researcher, I ask: How do coordination and altruism evolve from local interactions among selfish agents?
 I studied the evolution of altruism on a social network/population through reinforcement learning, group decision-making, behavioral mechanisms (e.g., social learning and reputation-based regulation), and psychological lab experiments."
 draft: false
 featured: false